ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 question.

 This version of the protocol relies solely on the test for existence as defined in [@RFC8020].
-If a query for name returns NXDOMAIN, then it does not exist.
+If a query for a name returns NXDOMAIN, then the name does not exist.

 ##  Issues with ADSP in Operation {#issues-with-adsp-in-operation}